Features ▾

 Copied!

-• Text messages (both individual and group chats)
+• Text messages (in both individual and group chats)

 • Voice messages